xsdc/AppleStoreGlucode/DesignPatterns/AppleStoreCommand/README.md

 - These include keyboard shortcuts, voice commands, and via a timer that periodically moves to the next image.

-- We want to avoid bundling all these modes of interaction into a single class.
+- We want to avoid the problem of bundling all these modes of interaction into a single class.

 - The Command pattern is aimed at encapsulating these modes into separate objects called invokers.